percona/proxysql-admin-tool/README.md

 * ProxySQL and Percona XtraDB cluster should be up and running.
 * As part of security, make sure to change default user settings in ProxySQL configuration file.

-This script will accept five different options to configure/monitor Percona XtraDB Cluster nodes
+This script will accept two different options to configure Percona XtraDB Cluster nodes

   __1) --enable__